-So there.
-This recipe comes from April McGreger, a fellow native of Calhoun County and author of Sweet Potatoes, the tenth volume in University of North Carolina’s wonderful “Savor the South” series.
+This recipe comes from April McGreger, a fellow native of Calhoun County, Mississippi, and author of Sweet Potatoes, the tenth volume in University of North Carolina’s wonderful “Savor the South” series.
 April is a splendid cook, but I find her technique a little fussy.
-I simply assemble the ingredients in the skillet, put a lid on it, and bake at 350 until the potatoes are tender and the liquid reduced.
+I simply assemble the ingredients in a skillet, put a loose lid on it, and bake at 350 until potatoes are tender and syrup reduced.

 The genius of southern food is less in its individual dishes than in the overall composition of the meal.
 Syrupy sweet potatoes balance earthy field peas and sharp turnip greens shot through with hot pepper vinegar.
 Crispy cornbread swoops in to sop it all up.
 Here is a particularly nuanced version of ubiquitous candied sweet potatoes that makes use of that coffee can of bacon grease my grandparents and parents kept above the stove.

 4 medium sweet potatoes (about 2 pounds), peeled and sliced 1/2 inch thick

 1 cup sugar